You may think of life insurance in very simple terms: you buy a policy so your loved ones will have some financial assistance when you die.

 However, some irrevocable life insurance trusts purchase survivorship life insurance in a profit sharing plan to permit the ability to change beneficiaries.

 Obviously, one of the major disadvantages of these life insurance trusts is they are irrevocable.
+Once you sign those papers, that’s it.
+There is no way you can change it.

 As long as you’re comfortable with the permanency of these trusts, they can be an excellent option for providing for your family if something were to happen to you.